Engineering

 These bullet points are effective because they provide details that help recruiters understand the project, demonstrate achievement and success, and prove ability through numbers.
 Metrics are extremely important, so let’s delve into that next.

-Measure your impact as an engineer
+How to quantify your impact as an engineer

 For engineers, quantifying your impact is a crucial part of demonstrating your success.
 The numbers tell the full story.
 While this can be daunting, it works in your favour if you successfully implement quantities and qualifications.
 Try to include metrics in about 60 per cent of your bullet points.